E Fundamentals: outpacing e-commerce with Google Cloud Platform

 “When you start a company you want to play with the all key parts in your architecture to see what works best.
 Google understands that part, but they also understand that eventually you want tools managed for you.
 Take Cloud SQL.
 Rather than set up and maintain your own database, with Google’s SQL database everything under the hood already works and is ready to go.
 It’s already backed up and running the latest version of the language.” - Adrian Butter, CTO, E Fundamentals

-Switching up a gear with Container Engine
+Switching up a gear with Kubernetes Engine

 Increasing the depth and detail of the data gathered on products is core to the future success of E Fundamentals, which is why the company now aims to widen its net to include obscure or unwanted product placements online.
-With Container Engine, E Fundamentals can flex at high speed between zero and over 100 machines every day, saving time without significant cost increases compared to Compute Engine.
+With Kubernetes Engine, E Fundamentals can flex at high speed between zero and over 100 machines every day, saving time without significant cost increases compared to Compute Engine.
 Now that it’s established a stable, scalable model, the company has a blueprint to expand into markets worldwide.
-Additionally, Google Cloud Machine Learning Services are set to play a key role in this expansion, and shifting emphasis from Compute Engine to Container Engine gives the team space to explore these new possibilities.
+Additionally, Google Cloud Machine Learning Services are set to play a key role in this expansion, and shifting emphasis from Compute Engine to Kubernetes Engine gives the team space to explore these new possibilities.

-“Google is giving every indication of wanting to develop Kubernetes and to make Google Container Engine the dominant player in its space.
+“Google is giving every indication of wanting to develop Kubernetes and to make Google Kubernetes Engine the dominant player in its space.
 Docker containers are at the heart of everything we do, and Google is really shining in this area.” - Adrian Butter, CTO, E Fundamentals